Showing 1-24 of 81 items found in Events

 Join us for an afternoon of music at Cattails located at the Starved Rock Marketplace at the intersection of US Route 6 and Illinois Route 178.
 Enjoy a wine tasting along with the music or purchase a glass of wine or bee as you enjoy local musicians in the lovely setting of the patio at Cattails.
 This event is free and will take place rain or shine.
 Saturdays from 3:00pm - 6:00pm, May - October.
 Contact Cattails for more information - call 815-667-4550.

-Art in Motion - Art Show & Sale
+Art in the Park Fine Art Show & Sale

 Bobby Darin and Sandra Dee